How to Help Your Dog Become Less Jealous

 Learn to read your dog´s facial expressions.
 To reduce jealousy before it becomes serious, try some of these techniques:

-1. Walk your dog: I know I emphasize this a lot but it really is the answer to a lot of behavioral problems like digging and excessive barking.
+1. Walk your dog enough so that she is tired: I know I emphasize this a lot but it really is the answer to a lot of behavioral problems like digging, escape attempts, and excessive barking.
 If your dog is jealous, but tired, she will be less likely to display jealousy.
 It is good for your health too!

 3. Use counterconditioning techniques to make your dog associate the new object (new puppy, new baby) with a pleasant experience.
-You can read the article aboutfireworks to see a discussion of conditioning.
+You can read my article about keeping your dog calm during fireworks to understand conditioning techniques.

 4. Have your male dog neutered if he is displaying aggression while jealous.
 Neutering is not always a solution for aggression but this is a possible solution you might want to try.